-When I began to train and study for the pastorate, so many people said to me
+When I began to train and study for the pastorate in 2015 many people said to me

 ‘After a couple of years, you’ll know what it’s really like‘.

-It’s now been around five years since I took the call at our church and almost eight since I began that training and study.
+It’s now been around ten years since I began training and seven since I took the call at our church to lead full-time.
 So, what’s it been like so far?
 What follows is not a complaint, a whine, a moan, or a gripe.
 It’s open and honest.

-Last week we arrived at 2 Corinthians 6 at church and it seemed to encapsulate, generally, what it’s like working in full-time, vocational, teaching and preaching, people-facing ministry.
-No, I’m not trying to be Paul, but the things he said rung very true.
+In 2 Corinthians 6 we see, generally, what it’s like working in full-time, vocational, teaching and preaching, people-facing ministry.
+No, I’m not trying to be Paul, but the things he said ring very true.
+Here are some of the paradoxes of the pastorate based on 2 Corinthians 6.8-10 and around ten years of ministry life in different forms.

 Pastors are;